 Strong’s Concordance is being used through-out the pages on this site to show the meaning of the Aramaic, Hebrew and or Greek word used, sometimes the meanings are different from Aramaic, Hebrew and or Greek translated to English.
-Each Strong’s concordance number has also been added for reference.
+Each Strong’s concordance is noted either Greek, Hebrew or Aramaic and their number has been added for reference.

 Strong's Concordance